ofiwg/libfabric/prov/efa/test/README.md

   * Recreate the funciton signature with `__wrap_<function>(the_params)`, and the function to the **Makefile.include** `prov_efa_test_efa_unit_test_LDFLAGS` list
   * Check all parameters with `check_expected()`.
 This allows test code to optionally check the parameters of the mocked function with the family of `expect_value()` functions.
   *  Mock the function return value using `will_return(__wrap_xxx, mocked_val)`.
 Inside the mocked function, access `mocked_val` using `mock()`.
 This gives the test code control of the return value of the mocked function.
 The `will_return()` function creates a stack for each mocked function and returns the top of the stack first.
   * Because cmocka does mocking via linker, calls to a function will be wrapped everywhere - you might break existing tests by introducing a new mock!
-To avoid this, there is a trick to automatically reset the mock before each test with the help of a global variable `g_efa_unit_test_mocks` and setup hook `efa_unit_test_mocks_reset` - check it out.
+To avoid this, there is a trick to automatically reset the mock after each test with the help of a global variable `g_efa_unit_test_mocks` and teardown hook `efa_unit_test_mocks_teardown` - check it out.
   * Keep mocks in `efa_unit_test_mocks.*`
 * To mock a function pointer, there is no need for the linker magic.
 Simply implement the mocked function in `efa_unit_test_mocks.*`, and pass a pointer to the function where mocking is needed.